 By now, it should be obvious that interactive embedded data visualizations are more enjoyable to work with.
 Despite the fact that mortgages aren't everyone's idea of a leisure activity, the interactive slider on these graphs can make planning your financial future more enjoyable.

 This is a great example of how adding interactive embedded charts can spice up otherwise straightforward information.
 A reason why it works so well here is that people are interested in playing with the term and rates, and creating a live representation of their thoughts is a great example of how it helps people decide whether to rent or buy.
+When developers integrate these interactive data elements directly into housing applications, they create powerful decision-making tools that give users control over their data analysis experience.

 9. N.F.L. playoff simulator